srinathsibi/NightwingAnalysis/README.md

 	Marker 2 : When the automation is engaged in the car.
 	Marker 3 : 5 seconds at current speed before the car runs into the fallen truck.

+9. iMotions files were not organized correctly in the NAS, I had to reorg them while analyzing them.
+Please ensure that the column called Name has the right participant number before placing them in individual participant folders.

+10. Each participant folder should contain an iMotionsClipped.csv and iMotionsInfo.csv file which contain the clipped iMotions and the top sheet information from the iMotions file.
+They have separated before clipping to make the csv files easier to process.

+11. Each iMotionsClipped.csv file has a "Time (in seconds)" column as its first column.
+This column starts at -180 seconds.
+Marker 1 placement time is considered 0 time.
+I clipped the file 3 minutes before that to make sure that there is sufficient time before the start for a baseline.